DanmarksAdresser/dawa-autocomplete2/README.md

     <script src="https://cdnjs.cloudflare.com/ajax/libs/fetch/2.0.3/fetch.min.js"></script>
     <script src="https://dawa.aws.dk/js/autocomplete/dawa-autocomplete2.min.js"></script>
 ```
+Please notice that https://dawa.aws.dk regularly updates the hosted version of the file
+to the most recent.

 Some CSS rules must be added to the page in order to render the autocomplete suggestions correctly.
 All styling and positioning of the autocomplete suggestions is handled using CSS rules.